An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

-A modern take on Mary Shelley's tale of a man composed of body parts and raised in the in interest of biology, this Frankenstein story has a far more sinister intent.
-Frankenstein In Baghdad, set in the backdrop of the U.S. occupation in Baghdad, a junk dealer named Hadi, creates his own form on the monster- with the intention of making the government realize the cost of the human lives in this crisis by cobbling together pieces of victims hoping that they will see a proper burial.
+A modern take on Mary Shelley's tale of a man composed of body parts and raised in the interest of biology, this Frankenstein story has a far more sinister intent.
+Frankenstein In Baghdad, set in the backdrop of the U.S. occupation in Baghdad, a junk dealer named Hadi, creates his own form of the monster with the intention of making the government realize the cost of the human lives in this crisis by cobbling together pieces of victims hoping that they will see a proper burial.

-Living in the ruins of their city, in homes they refuse to abandon with missing roofs and collapsed upper levels, people like Elishva, an elderly Christian woman with adult daughters have since left the country to find safety in Australia, refuses to leave the country at her own risk with her falling apart house in the hopes that a son, Daniel that was drafted as a young teen will eventually return home.
+Living in the ruins of their city, in homes they refuse to abandon with missing roofs and collapsed upper levels, people like Elishva, an elderly Christian woman with adult daughters have since left the country to find safety in Australia, refuse to leave the country at her own risk with her falling apart house in the hopes that a son, Daniel that was drafted as a young teen will eventually return home.

 Trying to take advantage of the situation, people like the realtor, Faraj try repeatedly to buy the crumbling homes out from under residents to expand properties like the hotel where the press is staying.
-He has some sort of respect for Hadi though, and says nothing about his constructed lean-to that perches against a still standing wall of Elishva's home that she refuses to leave.
+He has some sort of respect for Hadi though and says nothing about his constructed lean-to that perches against a still-standing wall of Elishva's home that she refuses to leave.

 When Hadi comes up with his idea for an effigy made of body parts of victims of terror attacks, he first feels that it will make a powerful statement to the government, or so he claims drunkenly at the cafe' with friends.
-His interest are a little more curious than political and actually after working on his creation, with a nose stolen from a victim here, some fingers taken off an officer than killed an innocent there, and bits of flesh hastily sewn together, Hadi is pleased enough with his creation until he passes out.
+His interest are a little more curious than political and actually after working on his creation, with a nose stolen from a victim here, some fingers taken off an officer who killed an innocent there, and bits of flesh hastily sewn together, Hadi is pleased enough with his creation until he passes out.

-Naming it the Whatsit, the creature shambles into the next building, the home of Elishva out of curiosity, but like the story of Shelley's monster, it is shown kindness and the old woman thinks that her prayers to Saint George have been answered and that this meat puppet is somehow the soul of her son Daniel.
+Naming it the Whatsit, the creature shambles into the next building, the home of Elishva out of curiosity, but as the story of Shelley's monster, it is shown kindness and the old woman thinks that her prayers to Saint George have been answered and that this meat puppet is somehow the soul of her son Daniel.